GusBricker/surfacepro2-kernel/README.md

 ==================

 This kernel has a few fixes for bluetooth and type/touch cover detection.
 It has only been tested on the Surface Pro 2.
+All the work is done in the surfacepro2 branch.
+It is currently based off the v3.16 tag.

 ## To Build